What are Geographic Response Plans?

 - Grays Harbor – Max Gordon at Gordon@ecy.wa.gov

 Because a lot can change in a GRP planning area between comprehensive updates, Ecology is committed to conducting interim GRP updates when necessary.
 Examples of interim updates include improvements to response strategies resulting from lessons learned during drills or real spills, updated contact information, changes to driving directions after roadwork, and other response-enhancing edits.
 Ecology publishes interim updates to GRPs on a quarterly basis.
+Interim updates completed this quarter include the following:

 Everyone has a Role in Improving the State’s GRPs

 The oil industry regularly exercises oil spill contingency plans to ensure their readiness to respond to an oil spill.
 These exercises often involve the deployment of GRP strategies.
-Each deployment is an opportunity to validate a response strategy’s effectiveness, and to make improvements if it is necessary.
+Each deployment is an opportunity to validate a response strategy’s effectiveness and to make improvements if it is necessary.

 GRPs also rely on feedback from professional oil spill responders, natural resource agencies, tribes, and the public.
 This valuable feedback is often reflected in a comprehensive update, or through the interim update process.